 Automation isn’t about making your people obsolete, it’s about optimizing your workflows to get the best value out of your time.

 A recent study showed that 67% of top companies put a heavy focus on marketing automation, freeing up tie and resources to focus on creative and value adding work.

-In 2021, take time to assess which forms of automation would work best for your marketing strategy.
+Take time to assess which forms of automation would work best for your marketing strategy.

 17. Think about corporate branding as part of your overall marketing strategy

 Lots of brands think of corporate branding and consumer-side branding as two distinct worlds.
 One is handled by your marketing team, the other is managed by HR.